syan-tibco/tp-helm-charts/dp-cluster-workshop/eks/README.md

 kubectl set env daemonset aws-node -n kube-system POD_SECURITY_GROUP_ENFORCING_MODE=standard
 ```
 > [!IMPORTANT]
-> This change can be verified with new pods of aws-node re-starting and a message appears in the terminal
+> This change can be verified with new pods of aws-node re-starting, and a message appears in the terminal
 > for daemonset.apps/aws-node env updated

 ### Chart Installation Step